akhileshpnn/SynMMS/README.md

 Using the framework
 ===================

 The subfolders contains codes that generates theoretical results in the main and supplimentary figures.

+SynMMs ReactionDiffusion1D :

 -----------------------------------------------------------